 - The collapse of some ancient civilizations has been attributed to practices that conflicted with their ecological setting.
-(For example, the demise of the civilizations of the Fertile Crescent due, in part, to agriculture.)
 What lessons do the past have for us as we consider current practices in relation to global warming?

-- How do governmental agencies and corporate boardrooms address global warming and other environmental concerns?
+- How do governmental agencies address global warming and other environmental concerns?

-- How can we participate more effectively in shaping government policies and decisions on environmental concerns and sustainable practices?
+- How can we as citizens participate more effectively in shaping government policies and decisions on environmental concerns and sustainable practices?

 - How well does the mainstream or commercial media do in providing meaningful coverage of global warming and climate change?

 - How does the extent and depth of media coverage on climate compare to coverage on entertainment and sports?